Apply for a Grant

 - For diocesan schools, upon determination by the Director of Student Support Services and the school special education teacher/principal that a student would NOT be able to attend your parish school without paraprofessional or extra support, please contact the FIRE office to request a meeting to learn about grant requirements and the process for application.

-The FIRE board of directors has established the following criteria to guide our decisions in the next granting cycle for the 2024-2025 school year.
-The most successful applications for FIRE grants for 2024-2025 will
+The FIRE Denver Board of Directors has established the following criteria to guide our decisions in the next granting cycle for the 2024-2025 school year.
+The most successful applications for FIRE Denver grants for 2024-2025 will

-have been doing OCS, FIRE, or other professional development regarding inclusion prior to their application;
+have been doing OCS, FIRE Denver, or other professional development regarding inclusion prior to their application;

 have interfaced with the Director of Student Support Services at the Office of Catholic Schools regarding their application;